-User Experience is one of the top most priorities of websites.
+User Experience is one of the topmost priorities of websites.
 Mobile responsiveness, error/exception handling and any scenario where the UI is breaking upon the user taking any action on the website.
-To figure out where the things break quickly, inspecting elements is very useful.
+To figure out where things break quickly, inspecting elements is very useful.

 What does the Inspect element do?

-- Image size – Images available in websites are key elements.
+- Image size – Images available on websites are key elements.
 To determine the image size on the fly, the “inspect element” is helpful.

-- Styling and Formatting – To check the styling of UI widgets, font size used, font family used – all can be found through this tool.
-To obtain HTML color code, you can quickly find out.
+- Styling and Formatting – To check the styling of UI widgets, the font size used, font family used – all can be found through this tool.
+To obtain HTML colour code, you can quickly find out.

-To do experiments with colors and styling, make changes in this tool and view how it looks.
-If the change looks good, then it can be implemented in live.
+To do experiments with colours and styling, make changes in this tool and view how it looks.
+If the change looks good, then it can be implemented live.

 - Request – Response Structure – Whenever there is an error found on clicking any action button on the website, the Network tab is used to determine the response with data structure and figure out why the error is occurring.